-Enter the directory where you want the server private key ring files and certificate requests written.
+Type the directory where you want the server private key ring files and certificate requests written.
 In step 2, transfer the certificate request files to the CA in site A for signing.
-In step 3, transfer the signed certificates from the CA in Site A back to this directory.
+In step 3, transfer the signed certificates from the CA in site A back to this directory.

-• Length in bits of server keys Select a key length (this field displays only if you have the sysmgt.websm.security-us fileset installed).
+Select a key length (this field displays only if you have the sysmgt.websm.security-us fileset installed).

-• Encrypt the server private key ring files
+Encrypt the server private key ring files

-This dialog creates a private key ring file for each server that you specified.
+This dialog creates a private key ring file for each server you specified.
 Each private key ring file contains the private key of the server, and therefore, must always be kept protected.
 You can protect the private key ring files by encrypting them.
 If you select this option, you are prompted for a password, which you need when you import the signed certificates and when you install the private key rings on the servers.

-When you click OK, a private key ring file and a certificate request is created for each server that you specified.
+When you click OK, a private key ring file and a certificate request is created for each server you specified.